saiyn/memory-hack-tools/README.md

 ![mreadm_0](http://omp8s6jms.bkt.clouddn.com/image/git/mreadm_0.png)

-> Note that, at this point, the tool have not record the backtrace of any malloc all, so the result below is somehow not very accurate.
+> Note that, at this point, the tool have not record the backtrace of any malloc all, so the result above is somehow not very accurate.

 5.find which thread , e.g. thread_id has the biggest suspect and then shell `echo thread_id > /var/bt_proc` to stat the
 heap memory in terms of backtrace.
 Below is another screenshot.